Have you heard great things about B12 shots?

 Vitamin B12 and Thyroid Function

-It's worth spending some time to talk about Hypothyroidism and Hashimoto's and how they relate to B12 deficiency.
+It’s worth spending some time talking about hypothyroidism and Hashimoto’s and how they relate to B12 deficiency.

 And Vitamin B12 is no exception.